Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 \subsubsection{Loss Functions}

 Since the cause of many of these issues can be linked with the use of JS-divergence, other loss functions have been proposed that minimise other statistical distances; in general, any $f$-divergence can be used to train GANs \cite{Nowozin2016FGANTrainingGenerative}.
-One notable example of such is the Wasserstein distance which intuitively indicates how much ``mass'' must be moved to transform one distribution into another.
-Wasserstein distance is defined formally in Equation \ref{eqn:wasserstein-distance}, which by the Kantorovich-Rubinstein duality can be shown to be equivalent to Equation \ref{eqn:wasserstein-duality} \cite{villani2008optimal}:
+One notable example is the Wasserstein distance which intuitively indicates how much ``mass'' must be moved to transform one distribution into another.
+Wasserstein distance is defined formally in Eqn. \ref{eqn:wasserstein-distance}, which by the Kantorovich-Rubinstein duality is equivalent to Eqn. \ref{eqn:wasserstein-duality} \cite{villani2008optimal}:

 where the supremum is taken over all 1-Lipschitz functions, that is, $f$ such that for all $x_1$ and $x_2$, $\norm{f(x_1)-f(x_2)}_2 \leq \norm{x_1 - x_2}_2$.
-Optimising Wasserstein distance, as described in Table \ref{tab:gan-losses}, offers linear gradients thus eliminating the vanishing gradients problem (see Figure \ref{fig:gan-losses}).
+Optimising Wasserstein distance, as described in Table \ref{tab:gan-losses}, offers linear gradients thus eliminating the vanishing gradients problem (see Fig. \ref{fig:gan-losses}).
 Moreover, Wasserstein distance is also equivalent to minimising reverse KL-divergence \cite{Miyato2018SpectralNormalizationGenerative}, offers improved stability, and allows training to optimality.
 Numerous approaches to enforce 1-Lipschitz continuity have been proposed: weight clipping \cite{Arjovsky2017WassersteinGAN} invalidates gradients making optimisation difficult; applying a gradient penalty within the loss is heavily dependent on the support of the generative distribution and computation with finite samples makes application to the entire space intractable \cite{Gulrajani2017ImprovedTrainingWasserstein}; spectral normalisation (discussed below) applies global regularisation by estimating the singular values of parameters.
-Other popular loss functions include least squares GAN, hinge loss, energy-based GAN, and relativistic GAN, these are detailed in Table \ref{tab:gan-losses}.
+Other popular loss functions include least squares GAN, hinge loss, energy-based GAN, and relativistic GAN (detailed in Table \ref{tab:gan-losses}).